ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 * The L2 must have a defined Base Fee.
 * There must be documentation available for the current Base Fee.
-* An test L2 is up and running.
+* An L2 test instance is up and running.

 Test Steps: